andylamp/moses/README.md

 # Error metrics

-To compare MOSES against Power Method and GROUSE we employ the following two metrics:
+To compare MOSES against Power Method, FD/RFD, and GROUSE we employ the following two metrics:

  * The Frobenius norm of `Yr` vs `Y` columns seen so far normalised using their respective arrival time.